mirage/ocaml-cohttp/README.md

 ## Simple HTTP server

-If you install the Async dependency, then a `cohttp-server` binary will also be built and installed that acts in a similar fashion to the Python `SimpleHTTPServer`.
-Just run `cohttp-server` in a directory and it will open up a local port and serve the files over HTTP.
+If you install the Async dependency, then a `cohttp-server-async` binary will also be built and installed that acts in a similar fashion to the Python `SimpleHTTPServer`.
+Just run `cohttp-server-async` in a directory and it will open up a local port and serve the files over HTTP.

+There is also an Lwt version of the SimpleHTTPServer installed as the `cohttp-server-lwt` binary.
+The source code for both is in the `bin/` subdirectory and is a good starting point for how to write servers using the library.